Peeps marshmallow candy tested for indestructibility

 That led to an elaborate shoot at San Diego locations.
 The candy was shot, run over, thrown off a five-story tower, and stomped with a crane.

 "During the entire shoot I chewed on a Peep.
 It never got smaller.
-I wondered how we ate them as kids,” Cawthorne told 10News in 2018.
+I wondered how we ate them as kids,” Cawthorne told KGTV in 2018.

 The 2002 video shows only children eating the Peeps.